johnnguyen2020/ComputerSystems/Lab9_Parallel/README.md

 Note that you may not see any performance gain--why?

-**Discuss with your partner and answer:** *answer in a sentence here, why there may not be any performance gain here*
+**Discuss with your partner and answer:** *answer in a sentence here, why there may not be any performance gain here* In the program we do not see a performance gain since there is a data race occuring since the threads are trying to access the same memory location concurrently.
+Data race occurs since threads have their own stack in the parallel region but these variables dissapear when a thread finishes which emphasizes the need for variables outside the thread stack to keep track of conditions/variables as well.
+The taskwait also adds to the performance loss since a thread must wait until for the previous numbers in the sequence to be completed.

 #### Example 5 - Computing PI 3.1415....